kostasgalexiou/ResynPy/README.md

 ## Running the pipeline

-XXXXX offers to the user two tasks of analysis: 1) Pairwise individual comparison in the genotyping data of a segragating population for detecting complementary pairs of individuals, and 2) Detection of homozygous regions (Runs Of Homozygosity; ROH) in the parental line of the segregating population and annotation of the corresponding markers based on their presence inside or outside of ROH.
+ResynPy offers to the user two tasks of analysis: 1) Pairwise individual comparison of the genotyping data of a segragating population for detecting complementary pairs of individuals, and 2) Detection of homozygous regions (Runs Of Homozygosity; ROH) in the parental line of the segregating population and annotation of the corresponding markers based on their presence inside or outside of ROH.

-To see all the avaiable options for running the pipeline, type `python3 XXXXXX.py -h`:
+To see all the avaiable options for running the pipeline, type `python3 ResynPy.py -h`:

 ```
-usage: resynthesis_master_noImpute.py [-h] [--vcf VCF FILE] [--results_dir STR] [--genos TAB FILE] [--markers TAB FILE] [--not_phased] [--scores_file FILE] [--filter_invariable FLOAT] [--hetero FLOAT]
+usage: ResynPy.py [-h] [--vcf VCF FILE] [--results_dir STR] [--genos TAB FILE] [--markers TAB FILE] [--not_phased] [--scores_file FILE] [--filter_invariable FLOAT] [--hetero FLOAT]

 Detection of ROH regions and analysis of F2 genotyping data for detection of highly complementary individuals.